-In a recent Rackside Chat, Ruban, ASA/Racklive’s SVP of Systems and Solutions, sat down with Mark Pastor, Director of Product Management at Western Digital, to explore how AI is reshaping the role of storage—and how disaggregated infrastructure is driving better performance, flexibility, and scalability across industries.
+In a recent Rackside Chat, ASA/Racklive’s SVP of Systems and Solutions, Ruban Kanapathippillai, spoke with Western Digital’s Director of Product Management, Mark Pastor, about how AI is transforming storage needs and how disaggregated infrastructure is enabling greater performance and scalability across industries.

 Rethinking Storage for AI Workloads

-AI workloads don’t operate like traditional enterprise applications.
-The stages of training, inference, and generative output each place unique demands on infrastructure, especially storage.
+AI workloads are fundamentally different from traditional enterprise applications.
+Each stage in training, inference, and generative output places distinct demands on infrastructure, especially when it comes to storage.

 Why Disaggregated Storage Is the Future